felipe-silvestre-morais/WeatherForecast-app/README.md

 * In repository module, **WeatherRepository** once has the response from server, saves the fresh weather forecast data into **local database (local module)**.

-* In the main module (app), the **MainFragment** holds a instance of a ViewModel with a LiveData provided by the **repository**, which every database changes the LiveData is notified and the view reacts by updating the layout (data binding).
+* In the main module (app), the **MainFragment** holds an instance of a ViewModel with a LiveData provided by the **repository**, which every database changes the LiveData is notified and the view reacts by updating the layout (data binding).

 * **In simples words, the View only listens to the Local Data and the Worker is responsible to request the Remote Data, this strategy keeps the flow simple and the view doesn’t need to control two different streams (remote and local database).**